 |Sinus tachycardia, Atrial fibrillation in the elderly, Brisk reflexes, Palmar erythema

 Lid retraction, lid lag

-In thyroid storm, the symptoms of thyrotoxicosis are severe and exaggerated.
-In mild thyrotoxicosis, the patient feels warm, is tachycardiac, and hyperactive, but in thyroid storm, the patient develops fever, arrhythmias, atrial fibrillation, agitation, confusion, delirium, and even coma.
+In mild thyrotoxicosis, the patient feels warm, is tachycardiac and hyperactive.
+In thyroid storm however, the symptoms of thyrotoxicosis are severe and exaggerated.
+The patient develops fever, arrhythmias, atrial fibrillation, agitation, confusion, delirium and even coma.